2024 Solar Incentives Guide for Woodridge, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
 The ITC is a tax credit for a given percentage of the cost of your solar system.

-The ITC was originally for 30% of the cost of solar system installation, although it has fluctuated slightly over the years between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
-The cost of installation includes the panels themselves as well as the cost of equipment, labor and accessories.
+The ITC was originally for 30% of the total cost of solar system installation, although it has fluctuated slightly over time between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
+The total installation cost includes the panels themselves as well as the cost of labor, equipment and accessories.
 There is no maximum amount you can claim.
-The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

 State & Local Solar Incentives